 Admins create an Enterprise ID and issue it to a user.
 Admins can revoke access to products and services by taking over the account, or deleting the Enterprise ID to permanently block access to associated data.

-- If you need to maintain strict control over apps and services available to a user.
+- To maintain strict control over apps and services available to a user.

-- If you need emergency access to files and data associated with an ID.
+- For emergency access to files and data associated with an ID.

-- If you need the ability to completely block or delete a user account.
+- To have the ability to completely block or delete a user account.

 Federated ID is created and owned by an organization, and linked to the enterprise directory via federation.
 The organization manages credentials and processes Single Sign-On via a SAML2 Identity Provider (IdP).

-- If you want to provision users based on your organization's enterprise directory.
+- To provision users based on your organization's enterprise directory.

-- If you need to maintain strict control over apps and services available to a user.
+- To maintain strict control over apps and services available to a user.

-- If you want to allow users to use the same email address to sign up for an Adobe ID.
+- To allow users to use the same email address to sign up for an Adobe ID.

 You can use Adobe IDs, Enterprise IDs, and Federated IDs in the same enterprise deployment.
 Use Enterprise or Federated IDs for users where you want to strictly manage the accounts.